GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 The command shows you the URL of your site.

-### Set up WordPress

-When you open the WordPress main page, an installation wizard starts.
-Follow the steps on the screen to finish setting up WordPress.

 # Scaling

 This is a single-instance version of WordPress.
 It is not intended to be scaled up with the current configuration.

 # Backup and restore

 ## Using WordPress plugins